Once Upon a Time in China II

-Once Upon a Time in China II is a 1992 Hong Kong martial arts film written and directed by Tsui Hark, and starring Jet Li as Chinese martial arts master and folk hero of Cantonese ethnicity, Wong Fei-hung.
+Once Upon a Time in China II is a 1992 Hong Kong martial arts film written, produced and directed by Tsui Hark.
+Jet Li stars as Chinese martial arts master and folk hero of Cantonese ethnicity, Wong Fei-hung.
 It is the second instalment in the Once Upon a Time in China film series, and co-stars Donnie Yen, Rosamund Kwan and Max Mok.
 The iconic theme song, "A Man Should Better Himself" (男兒當自強), was performed in Cantonese by George Lam at the beginning of the film, and by Jackie Chan in the end credits.
 Chan also sang the Mandarin version.